-The email was offering a scholarship to young travellers that will send them on a trip through North America and/or Europe.
-Equipped with a budget of €1,000, winners will get a chance to discover World Heritage Cities, while blogging about their experience, conditioned only by visiting at least three World Heritage Cities, with two of them being members of the OWHC Regional Secretariat.
+The email offered a scholarship to young travelers, sending them on a trip through North America and/or Europe.
+Equipped with a budget of €1,000, winners get a chance to discover World Heritage Cities while blogging about their experience, conditioned only by visiting at least three World Heritage Cities, with two of them being members of the OWHC Regional Secretariat.

-I was sold on first read.
+I was sold at first read.
 Traveling is what I live for, history is what I love and writing is what I hope to do for a living as a journalism student.
-Saying that the scholarship was right down my alley is nearly an understatement.
+Saying that the scholarship was right down my alley is both true and an understatement.

 To assure everyone, luck is definitely not one of my assets.
-I never won anything in my 26 years of living and for that reason I tried to contain my excitement, yet still wrote an excited cover letter, keeping my fingers crossed.
+I never won anything in my 26 years of living and for that very reason I tried to contain my excitement, yet still submitted an overly eager cover letter, keeping my fingers crossed.

-I could not be more surprised when only a few days after hitting send, I got an email from OWHC Regional Secretariat for Northwest Europe and North America office in Germany, announcing me as one of the nationwide winners.
+I could not have been more surprised when only a few days after hitting send, I got an email from the OWHC Regional Secretariat for Northwest Europe and North America office in Germany, announcing me as one of the nationwide winners.

 I don’t even know where to start with describing my initial reaction, but it certainly involved dancing, jumping and an unsuccessful attempt to not scream out loud.

-I shared the news with my friends and got asked over and over again, what the OWHC actually is and what does it have to do with UNESCO.
-I myself was not sure about all the right answers to those questions and therefore went to meet with Melisa and Zabeth, the ladies at Global Philadelphia Association, a member-governed Pennsylvania nonprofit corporation with the purpose to (put it simply) enhance and promote the global profile of the city.
+I shared the news with my friends and got asked over and over again, what the OWHC actually is and what it has to do with UNESCO.
+I myself was not sure about all the right answers to those questions and therefore went to meet with Melissa and Zabeth, the ladies from Global Philadelphia Association, a member-governed Pennsylvania nonprofit corporation with the purpose to (put it simply) enhance and promote the global profile of the city.
 It is also the regional secretariat office of OWHC.

-Melisa explained to me that the Organization of World Heritage Cities is not the same as UNESCO with patience nearly endless (thank you for that).
+Melissa explained to me that the Organization of World Heritage Cities is not the same as UNESCO with an infinite patience while I was making sure I understood it well over and over again (and I am very grateful to her for that).

-So I will now try my best to explain the difference: UNESCO — The United National Education, Scientific and Cultural Organization, was established and signed by 16 countries in 1946, shortly after WWII, in order to create an organization that would solemnly focus on culture of peace.
+So I will now try my best to explain the difference: UNESCO — The United National Education, Scientific and Cultural Organization, was established and signed by 16 countries in 1946, shortly after World War II, in order to create an organization that would solemnly focus on culture of peace.